 Personally though, because I’m a rule breaker, I tend to put whatever in my bucket.
 If the pieces aren’t small, I add more bran to make up for the lack of surface area.

-I haven't had a problem with this lazy method yet.
-But, it's up to you if you want to risk breaking the rules or not.
+I haven’t had a problem with this lazy method yet.
+However, it’s up to you if you want to risk breaking the rules or not.

 The Bokashi Process